onshape-public/onshape-clients/README.md

 To continuously update the client so that it stays up to date with the current API, we employ Travis to run swagger-codegen, tag a release, and then push the released client to pypi.
 More specifically, this happens in the order below:

 1. Push any commit to Master - this can either be done by someone updating the client generation logic OR by an automated tool to keep the repo in sync with the API.
-2. Travis kicks off a build that generates a client and commits, tags, and pushes the client back to the repo.
-This type of build is tagged as a "swagger_build" because the main task is running swagger-codegen to generate the new client.
+2. If the commit message contains the text "build_swagger", Travis kicks off a build that generates a client and commits, tags, and pushes the client back to the repo.
+This type of build is labeled a "build_swagger" build because the main task is running swagger-codegen to generate the new client.
 3. Travis then gets kicked off again from the commit it made in step two.
 This time, the build is tagged, and therefore becomes a "release_build" because it's main job is to publish and deploy the client to the appropriate package repository.

+## Generate the client locally

+The client can be generated using a local copy of swagger-codegen by running the .travis/generate_client.sh script.

 ## Tests